The Pandemic has shown the massive impact pathogens can have on our lives.

 What is UV Lighting?

-UV Lighting is a method of incorporating ultraviolet UVA, UVB and UVC wavelengths into light fixtures to inactivate pathogens.
-Pathogens that can be inactivated may include both viruses and bacteria.
+UV Lighting is a method of incorporating ultraviolet UVA, UVB and UVC wavelengths into light fixtures to inactivate pathogens1.
+Pathogens that can be inactivated may include both viruses1 and bacteria1.
 Reduction of the pathogenic bioburden can be achieved both in the air and on surfaces depending on the type of fixture.
 There are many types of technologies and some can be used in occupied spaces while some require the space to be unoccupied.

 Technically no. Since a virus is not a living organism, it cannot be killed.
 However, UVC Light can inactivate viruses by disrupting the DNA and RNA genetic material in the virus which prevents it from reproducing.